Project Firstline

 The following is a series of educational sessions developed in collaboration with the AMA and CDC’s national infection control training collaborative, Project Firstline.
 These interactive modules highlight the importance of infection prevention and outline steps front-line dialysis facility staff should take to help protect their patients, themselves, and their colleagues

-Decreasing the Risk of Dialysis-Related Infections: Social Determinants of Health Broadcast on June 4, 2025
+Decreasing the Risk of Dialysis-Related Infections: What We Have Learned from Patients and Care-Partners Broadcast on August 1, 2025

-Filtering Through IPC Information in Outpatient Dialysis Facilities Broadcast on June 05, 2024
+Filtering Through IPC Information in Outpatient Dialysis Facilities Building Blocks of Infection Prevention and Control

 Learning Objectives: